omidarmat/webDevNotes/react/react.md

 We will now learn:

-- how to think about components
+- How to think about components
 - Composition
 - Reusability
 - How to split a component